-Sleep consolidates memories for competing tasks, researchers showMarch 20th, 2013 in Neuroscience /
+Sleep consolidates memories for competing tasks, researchers showMarch 20, 2013 in Medicine & Health / Neuroscience

 Sleep plays an important role in the brain's ability to consolidate learning when two new potentially competing tasks are learned in the same day, research at the University of Chicago demonstrates.